hyperspy/hyperspy/doc/user_guide/cluster.rst

 is the task of grouping a set of measurements such that measurements in the same group (called a cluster) are more similar (in some sense) to each other than to those in other groups (clusters).
-A Hyperspy signal can represent a number of large arrays of different measurements which can represent spectra, images or sets of paramaters.
+A HyperSpy signal can represent a number of large arrays of different measurements which can represent spectra, images or sets of paramaters.
 Identifying and extracting trends from large datasets is often difficult and decomposition methods, blind source separation and cluster analysis play an important role in this process.